UpStage: Features of UpStage

-As a web-based server-side application, UpStage can be accessed by both performers and audiences from almost any internet connected computer, using any operating system and browser; computers behind firewalls may require specific ports to be open.
-Previously, UpStage used Flash to serve content to the browser, however this dependency is being removed in the current rebuild.
+As a web-based server-side application, UpStage can be accessed by both performers and audiences from almost any internet-connected computer, using any operating system and browser.
+Computers behind firewalls may require specific ports to be open.

-"Players" (performers) log into UpStage and have access to a "workshop" or backstage area where they can upload media (graphics and audio), create "stages", and assign media to stages.
-Once on the stage, a logged-in player has access to numerous tools which allow them to manipulate the media – place, move and speak aloud with graphical avatars (using text2speech), change backdrops, play audio files, draw directly on the stage in real time, add live web cam feeds, use text chat and perform other tasks in order to create and present a performance.
+Players log into UpStage and have access to the Studio, where they can upload media, create stages, and assign media to stages.

-Audience members (also known as "chatters") do not log in – they simply follow a link from an email or another web page, and arrive at the stage which loads as a web page in their browser.
-They do not see any of the player tools, but they see and hear everything that the players are creating on the stage, and they can chat in the text chat along with the players.
-Audience chat appears grey and silent, while player chat is black and spoken aloud.
+Audience members, also known as 'chatters,' do not log in; they simply follow a link from an email or another web page and arrive at the stage, which loads as a web page in their browser.
+They do not see any of the player tools, but they can see and hear everything that the players are creating on the stage.
+They can also chat in the text chat along with the players.
+Audience chat appears gray and silent, while player chat is black and spoken aloud.

-Newcomers (both players and audience) to UpStage can learn the basics very quickly, and the fact that no additional software download is required (unless the Flash player plug-in is not already installed) makes it very accessible.
-The chat interface encourages playful banter and audience members contribute to and embellish the performance via the chat.
+Newcomers to UpStage can learn the basics very quickly, and the fact that no additional software download is required makes it very accessible.

-The media used in UpStage performances is created outside of UpStage, using graphic or audio software.
-Once optimised for Upstage, it is then uploaded via the web interface known as the Workshop and becomes available to everyone who has a log in for that particular UpStage server.
+The media used in UpStage performances is created outside of UpStage using graphic or audio software.
+Once optimized for UpStage, it is uploaded via the web interface known as the Studio and becomes available to everyone who has a login for that particular UpStage server.

-UpStage is an open source project; it can be downloaded from the GitHub site and installed on a web server, giving control over who has log-in access.
-The interface can also be customised.
+UpStage is an open-source project; it can be downloaded from the GitHub site and installed on a web server, giving control over who has login access.
+The interface can also be customized.